Nuclear00/Brainfuck/README.md

 # Brainfuck
-I don't like this name, but here you can find some brainfuck programs that i made or making.
+I don't like this name, but here you can find some brainfuck programs that i made or currently making.